tonybourke/Project-NERD/Autobox/README.md

 The Elrepo project has a more packages that aren't part of the mainline package repos, but are useful for various projects (including network automation).

 <pre>
-sudo dnf config-manager --set-enabled crb sudo dnf install elrepo-release
+sudo dnf -y config-manager --set-enabled crb sudo dnf -y install elrepo-release
 </pre>

 ## Install Git